Rooftop Package Unit Replacement in Los Angeles with commissioning proof.

 Los Angeles proof points for Rooftop Package Unit Replacement

-A rooftop package unit on paper is identical from one Los Angeles block to the next.
-The installed result is not.
-Spanish homes, apartments, ADUs, hillside additions, flat roofs, and mixed-age duct systems and marine layer mornings, valley spillover heat, smoke days, and room-by-room load swings push the equipment in different directions, and old ducts, tight side yards, return-air limits, panel surprises, and LADBS permit sequencing dictates how the crew can reach it.
-Cali HVAC treats those three variables as the actual scope, not the marketing.
+A rooftop package unit that looks identical in two Los Angeles bids is rarely identical in execution.
+The hidden variables — Spanish homes, apartments, ADUs, hillside additions, flat roofs, and mixed-age duct systems, marine layer mornings, valley spillover heat, smoke days, and room-by-room load swings, and the labor reality of old ducts, tight side yards, return-air limits, panel surprises, and LADBS permit sequencing — push the work in different directions on different houses.
+Cali HVAC writes those variables onto the proposal so the homeowner can see what the crew is actually solving for, instead of comparing two equipment lists that pretend the building is the same.

 The first visit is built around the conditions that can make a good system disappoint.
 For this scope we look at curb fit, roof access, economizer or vent settings, startup amps, tenant notice timing, then connect those findings to the real building.
 In Los Angeles, that means the notes reference Hancock Park, Koreatown, Mid-City, utility context through LADWP and SoCalGas, and the Central LA basin climate pattern instead of a citywide sales script.